cgranade/hero_init/README.rst

 **hero_init** is controlled via the miniature command-line interpreter provided with either the command-line or graphical frontends.
-Interactive help has not yet been implemented in the graphical front end, but in the command-line frontend, a list of commands may always be obtained by running "help".
-Likewise, documentation on a specific command can be obtained by running "help *cmd*", where *cmd* is the name of the command.
+Interactive help has not yet been implemented in the graphical front end, but in the command-line frontend, a list of commands may always be obtained by running ``help``.
+Likewise, documentation on a specific command can be obtained by running ``help cmd``, where *cmd* is the name of the command.

 Commands